How to Talk to the Holy Spirit

 Overcoming Uncertainty in Hearing the Holy Spirit - Learning to discern His voice.

 It is a legitimate concern to wonder if what you're sensing is truly the Holy Spirit or just your own thoughts.
 The solution is not to stop the conversation, but to learn the character of the conversationalist.
 The Holy Spirit's promptings are always consistent with Scripture, produce peace rather than anxiety, lead toward love, holiness, and the good of others, and often go against your natural thinking.
-His voice is gentle, patient, and other-oriented, distinct from the urgent, self-serving voice of the flesh.
+His voice is gentle and patient, distinct from the urgent, self-serving voice of the flesh.
 Discernment develops through consistent conversation, testing responses, and observing the fruit over time, much like learning to recognize any familiar voice.